synergiclabs/t3js/docs/api/application.md

 ## reportWarning

 ### Description
 Signals that a warning has occurred.
 If in debug mode, `console.warn` is called.
 Otherwise, a "warning" event is fired.
+Available in v2.4.0+

 ### Usage
 <table class="table table-striped">